investindex/Psychology/README.md

 And if the prospect of a market drop is so harrowing to you that you don't want to invest in a lump sum, then you should consider that your planned allocation may exceed your risk tolerance.
 Seriously considering dollar cost averaging, even though you're aware that it's a suboptimal approach, may be a sign that you'll struggle to cope with the volatility of your portfolio once you're invested.

+Another common attempt at market timing is to wait until markets crash and preserve your cash for the opportunity to buy at low prices.
+Some people insist that "keeping your powder dry" is a great idea.
+Fortunately, Ben Felix has [studied](https://www.pwlcapital.com/is-now-a-good-time-to-invest) the data on this as well.
+I recommend [this video](https://www.youtube.com/watch?v=X1qzuPRvsM0&ab_channel=BenFelix).
+The problem with this strategy is similar to the problem with dollar cost averaging: holding cash instead of stocks is generally a bad idea.
+Major drops are rare enough that by the time they happen, you've missed out on so much growth that, on average, you've made less money.
+The other issue with this approach is that it's psychologically very difficult to plan to invest after (say) a 20% drawdown, since you'll likely be afraid of further declines and engage in further attempts at market timing.

 <!--
 Planning and enforcing your own rational behavior is perhaps the hardest part of investing.
 -->